 What is a Pipefitter?

-This occupation is often overlooked and sometimes confused with the occupation of a plumber.
-However, a steamfitter and a plumber differ in the fact that plumbers work with low-pressure piping systems, such as utility systems.
+This occupation is often overlooked, and sometimes confused with the occupation of a plumber.
+However, a steamfitter and a plumber differ in that plumbers work with low-pressure piping systems, such as utility systems.
 Pipefitters work more in welding, rather than in the field of water or water sanitation.

 What does a Pipefitter do?

-A steamfitter will typically create a sketch or a blueprint of a pipe installation, or be called upon to interpret existing blueprints.
+A pipefitter will typically create a sketch, or a blueprint, of a pipe installation, or be called upon to interpret existing blueprints.
 During this process, the fitter is also responsible for selecting the type and size of the pipe, as well as determining other related materials and equipment that are required for the project.
-From there, the fitter will manipulate metal to form the pipes according to specifications.
+From there, they will manipulate metal to form the pipes according to specifications.